Gravitational Atoms from Topological Stars: The normal mode spectrum of Topological Stars

 Asymptotically, the potential approaches, for bound modes, a constant negative value:

-Therefore, given that for $\tilde{k}=0$ we are always guaranteed at least one classically-allowed region in the star's exterior, $\hat{Q}$ needs to have at least one positive-valued maximum (local or global) for $\tilde{r}\geq1$.
-We will investigate the presence of such regions in two steps, based on \eqref{eq:QDervKKZero}.
-When no local extrema exist, \eqref{eq:noEx}, one can show that the potential has a global maximum at the star surface, namely:
+Therefore, given that for $\tilde{k}=0$ we are always guaranteed at least one classically allowed region in the star's exterior, $\hat{Q}$ needs to have at least one positive-valued (local or global) maximum for $\tilde{r}\geq1$.
+We will investigate the presence of such regions in two steps, based on Eq.~\eqref{eq:QDervKKZero}.
+When no local extrema exist, as in Eq.~\eqref{eq:noEx}, one can show that the potential has a global maximum at the star surface, namely:

 where